No Tags Found!

 Dear Seniors,

-Request you to please guide for the following query :
+I request you to please guide me on the following query:

-If the employee signs the bond for 2 years with organization and completes 6 months probation, in this case should be give him or her the confirmation letter?
-Performance of employee is satisfactory.
+If an employee signs the bond for 2 years with the organization and completes 6 months of probation, should we give them the confirmation letter in this case?
+The employee's performance is satisfactory.

 Thanks in advance